-- the information given in the strategic report and the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the strategic report and the directors' report have been prepared in accordance with applicable legal requirements.
+- the information given in the Strategic Report of the Directors and the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Strategic Report of the Directors and the Directors' Report have been prepared in accordance with applicable legal requirements.

-In light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified material misstatements in the strategic report or the directors' report.
+In light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified material misstatements in the Strategic Report of the Directors or the Directors' Report.